gill-jaskiran/101458336_lab_test1_chat_app/README.md

 **Student Number:** 101458335

 ## Overview
+Use npm install
+and node server.js to run on your end

 A more detailed explanation of all the features and more can be found on the unlisted youtube video linked in the D2L submission Box

 ## Screenshots